 - Inter-facility transfers are limited to need-based only.

-- Volunteer access has been suspended through the end of April.
+- Volunteer access has been suspended until further notice.

 - Phone call access has been increased in all facilities and inmates are being given one no cost call per week.

 - All inmates are being provided with additional materials to communicate with family by mail.

 - Interstate compact transfers-in are temporarily suspended.

 - Family events, volunteer activities, inmate clubs, and banquets are postponed until further notice.

 - In an effort to maintain meaningful activity for our inmate population, education and behavioral health services and classes will be unaffected.

 - All Parole Board Hearings are being conducted via video conference.

 - All admissions from jails and courts are being redirected to the New Mexico Corrections Department’s Reception and Diagnostic Centers at Central New Mexico Correctional Facility in Los Lunas for male inmates and to the Western New Mexico Correctional Facility in Grants for female inmates.

 - Each facility will be medically screening inmates upon arrival.